 Oats as a treatment for low libido and fertility

 Green oat, or oat straw, has been used for centuries in Chinese medicine as a treatment for low libido.
 The grain was also popular in Anglo-Saxon homeopathy.
 It seems this ancient grain was once considered one of five culinary treatments for female infertility.
 (Oat straw, also known as avena sativa, is still sometimes used today to increase fertility.)

 Oats, (including oat bran and oat straw), may be among the most potent and least expensive edible libido enhancers.
 True a bowl of oatmeal may not sound sexy but once you examine the evidence, you may be starting a whole new breakfast routine.

 Do oats increase testosterone production?

-According to the research, it appears that compounds found in oats called avenacosides interfere with sex-hormone-binding globulin, thereby allowing the body to produce more testosterone.
+According to the research, it appears that compounds found in oats called avenacosides to interfere with sex hormone-binding globulin, thereby allowing the body to produce more testosterone.
 It’s clearly an area that deserves more study but the potential implications may be enough to get you eating more oats.